scribhneoir/scribl-js/README.md

 ### Syntax Notes
 - Statements must end with semicolons (`;`)
 - Comments: `// single line` and `/* multi-line */`

+## Parser Build Troubleshooting

+If you encounter issues with the parser not recognizing new grammar features:

+1. **Clean rebuild**: `pnpm run build:parser:clean`
+2. **Verify tests**: `pnpm run parser:test`
+3. **Check generated files**: Ensure `tree-sitter-scribl/src/parser.c` exists and is recent

+The key difference between build commands:
+- `build:parser`: Regular rebuild, faster but may not catch all changes
+- `build:parser:clean`: Removes all generated files and rebuilds from scratch (use after grammar changes)

 ## Implementing the Interpreter